evkx/evkx.github.io/content/models/volkswagen/id.3/ID.3_Pro_S/_index.md

 ---
 title: Volkswagen ID.3 Pro S
 linktitle: "ID.3 Pro S"
 description: "Volkswagen ID.3 Pro S is an all-electric hatchback with a WLTP range of up to 553 km (344 miles).
-EVKX.net have all the details. "
+EVKX.net has all the details. "
 weight: 10
 hidden: true
 shownavtabs: true